 How do you use social media to promote your fitness business?
-It’s important for fitness businesses to get people out of their homes and back into their previous fitness routines.
+Fitness businesses need to get people out of their homes and back into their previous fitness routines.
 Social media is one of the best ways to reach out and engage with your previous clients and potential new clients.
 These tips can help you get the most out of your social media presence.

 1. User-Generated Content

 User-generated content is significant for fitness businesses.
-Your current clients can show potential clients how the service really is and the results they’ve achieved with you.
-Ask your clients if they would record testimonials or if they would show before/after photos.
-Make sure that you include a logo or watermark on the user content you share.
-This will help prevent other people from taking your content as their own.
+Your current clients can show potential clients how the service is and the results they’ve achieved with you.
+Ask your clients if they would record testimonials or show before/after photos.
+Ensure that you include a logo or watermark on the user content you share.
+Also, this will help prevent other people from taking your content as their own.
 If you don’t have one ready to go, you can make one using a free online resource.
 Try this free Logo Creator here.

 2. Influencer Marketing

 Influencer marketing can help you promote your fitness business.
 Look for influencers who regularly promote fitness and fitness-related topics.
-First, look at the number of followers the influencer has and how they engage with those followers.
+First, look at the influencer’s number of followers and how they engage with those followers.

 3. Broadcast On Social